kisswiki/kisswiki/src/languages/zig/return_string_aka_problem_with_pointer.md

 - Thanks to hryx#8355, Tetralux#0738 and n00byedge#2651 from zig discord https://discord.com/channels/605571803288698900/1068000302583787531
 - [Solving Common Pointer Conundrums - Loris Cro - YouTube](https://www.youtube.com/watch?v=VgjRyaRTH6E)
 - https://ikrima.dev/dev-notes/zig/zig-crash-course/#sentinel-termination

+##

+We can work around this in a couple of ways:

+- Passing the slice in as a parameter to the function
+- Making the array global
+- Allocating the slice (returning an allocated copy of the slice) [most common]

 - https://blog.orhun.dev/zig-bits-01/